ietf-wg-cellar/matroska-specification/diagram.md

 |--------------------------------------------------------|

 ```
-Figure: Representation of the `Tracks Element` and a Selection of Its `Descendant Elements`.
+Figure: Representation of the `Tracks Element` and a Selection of Its `Descendant Elements`

 The `Chapters Element` lists all of the chapters.
 Chapters are a way to set predefined
 points to jump to in video or audio.